How to pick a BnB or Vacation Rental

 In a rental in Hawaii, my friend and I thought we were renting a room in a BnB as advertised but upon arrival received older brother Joe’s room who was off to college.
 With two twin beds and not much else, we had a weird entrance through a back door through the kitchen to our room and zero hospitality or breakfast.
 Thankfully, we were only staying a few nights as every hotel we called was booked.
 The last morning when we had packed and were walking through the kitchen to leave, the youngest boy about age 8 was sitting spread eagle naked on a chair pulled up to the TV on the counter – buck naked.
 AWKWARD!

-Another mistake was a vacation rental from by a guy in his late 20’s in Washington DC, trying to make some extra money by renting out the room above his garage.
+Another mistake was a vacation rental from by a guy in his late 20’s in Washington DC, trying to make some extra money by renting out the room above his garage of his newly purchased townhome.
 While the pictures looked nice, this was on the one and only day it was cleaned.
 He worked on his motorcycle daily and rev’d the engine and gas right into the apartment which had a see-through front door.
 Then had construction crews on property (I am sure with my rental fees) and had them re-point the house.
 Re-pointing is when they drill out the cement in a brick building and replace it with fresh cement.
 Needless to say, it felt like the place was going to shake to the ground and when I complained, he kicked me out – not that I was not already running to a hotel.
-Thankfully there was a rental agency as the intermediary.
+Thankfully there was a rental agency as the intermediary and my costs were refunded.

 - Is this a business?
 Are they running the rental as a business or just an extra way to make spare money?
 Agencies overseas (ie England/Ireland) often detail their audit system for on-site visits to make sure the unit is up to par.
 Some American websites however are just listing services with no criteria that someone has visited the rental, so dig a little deeper.